ummel/fusionModel/README.md

     analysis of predictor importance in fully-specified `rpart` models fit upfront.

--   LASSO regression is (optionally) used to “pre-screen” predictor variables prior to calling `rpart()`.
+-   LASSO regression is used to “pre-screen” predictor variables prior to calling `rpart()`.
 Predictors for which the LASSO coefficient is shrunk to zero are excluded from consideration.
 This can speed up tree-building considerably for larger datasets.

--   A K-means clustering strategy is (optionally) used to “collapse” the levels of unordered factor predictor variables.
+-   A K-means clustering strategy is used to “collapse” the levels of unordered factor predictor variables.
 This allows much faster tree-building when categorical variables with many levels are used to model unordered factor response variables.

+-   Highly-linear or otherwise strictly dependent pairwise relationships are automatically detected and preserved in the simulation output.
+    Such relationships can be problematic for decision tree simulation algorithms.

+-   When LASSO pre-screening is enabled, the LASSO results are used to determine if a fusion variable should be simulated using a linear model rather than a decision tree.
+This allows highly-linear multivariate relationships to be modeled as such explicitly.

 -   For continuous and ordered factor data types, the fusion/simulation step (optionally) identifies a minimal-change “reshuffling” of initial simulated values that induces more realistic rank correlations with other variables. *This feature is experimental*.

--   The model-building process is (optionally) fully parallel on UNIX-like systems.
+-   The model-building process is fully parallel on UNIX-like systems.

--   Key parts of the code utilize [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and (optionally) [biglm](https://cran.r-project.org/web/packages/biglm/index.html) functionality for more efficient computation with larger datasets.
+-   Key parts of the code utilize [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [biglm](https://cran.r-project.org/web/packages/biglm/index.html) functionality for more efficient computation with larger datasets.